Written byRivers Wong

 What is Setting Up Your Mac?

 When the Mac stuck on setting up your Mac issue occurs, your Mac won't turn on and work normally.
-This problem usually happens when you update your Mac to the latest version of macOS, like macOS Ventura, or, boot up a brand new Mac for the first time.
+This problem usually happens when you update your Mac to the latest version, like macOS Ventura.
+Also, it may happen when booting up a brand-new Mac for the first time.

 Either for updating or first-time booting Mac, Mac will turn on Setup Assistant automatically to help you pre-set your device, such as asking for your region, setting up a Wi-Fi network, or logging in your Apple ID if you have one.
 During this process, you are displayed with the "setting up your Mac" screen.

 Generally speaking, this process would not take more than 10 minutes to complete.
 If it never completes, your Mac might be unable to quit the Setup Assistant, even though you are done with setting it up.
 In this situation, all your files stored on Mac will remain inaccessible until this condition is removed.